Chakinde lowered his arm and the two black men listened to the hooves stampeding into the distance.

 ‘And that is?’

 ‘It’s a Corvus Capensis.’
 The miner saw the look on their faces, ‘A crow; its just a bit unusual, and it’s been dead a long time.
 Who are you anyway?
-Come anywhere near our claim, and we’ll string you up along with the rest of them.’
+Come anywhere near our claim, and we’ll string you up along with the rest of the thieves.’

 The man pointed at the heart over their heads and Buziba noticed the needlework where different skins had been sewn together.
 ‘We’re, “The Not Going Too Far’s”.
 We need a way to get to the castle.
 Can that thing fly?’

 ‘Not yet, not with no feathers.
 The crows were one of the first things the castle took out when it got here, but we have high hopes for it.
 We’ve only got as far as the heart so far and a lot of it’s still buried.
-But it’s not ready, not yet.’
+But we’ll get there, you’ll see.’

-The man’s eyes flicked over Buziba and his friends taking in the rot spreading over their skin.
-You didn’t have to eat the meat anymore, the castles sickness was in the air, the ground too, and nobody liked to talk about the water, but they knew it was in that as well.
+The man’s eyes flicked over Buziba and his friends but the tribe was still healthy.
+Although sometimes Buziba wondered how long for.
+The castles sickness was in the air, the ground too, and nobody liked to talk about the water, but they knew it was in that as well.

-‘You’re not going anywhere, and you wouldn’t be any good against that anyway.’
-He nodded over his shoulder at where the castles was just visible glittering on the horizon.
+‘You’re not going anywhere,’ said the miner, ‘and you wouldn’t be any good against that anyway.’
+He nodded over his shoulder at where the castle was just visible glittering on the horizon.
 ‘They’ll wipe you off the map.’

 ‘Look at us, how much longer do you think we’ve got?’ said Buziba gesturing at him and the men.
 ‘They’ll give us the sickness now they’ve taken our animals for themselves.
-Now, there’s nothing but old ivory and worthless pelts out there.
 If it carries on, we’ll die, and it’ll spread to you soon.’

 For a man who’d just been told he was likely to end his life as the living dead, the miner managed to look pretty happy.

-They’d reached a campfire where a couple were playing cards.
+A man and a woman were playing cards by a campfire.
 The woman was redder than Chinese lacquer, and she was picking her teeth with a sliver of bone.
-Her eyes flicked like a lizards as she ran them over the family.
-The man at her side was even blacker than the miner and he had eyes like a goat.
+But the man at her side was even blacker than the miner and he had eyes like a goat.

-It was the black man, Mr Sharp, that had spoken.
-He shifted the stick he was holding over the fire letting flames lick the balls strung along its length.
+‘Whose this?’ said the black man shifting the stick he’d been holding over the fire so flames could lick the balls strung along its length.

 They’re the ‘The Not Going Too Far’s’ said the miner.
 ‘They want to go to the castle.’

-The man’s face had been painted red like a skull that hadn’t been cleaned properly, right down to the smile shaved into his skin.
-He shifted so he could get a better look at his companion.
+The man’s face had been painted white like a skull, right down to the smile shaved into his skin.
+He shifted so he could get a better look at the miner.
 ‘They friends of yours?’

 ‘Not really, I just met them.
-They’re from the plains.’
+They’re from the plains,’ said the miner.

-Buziba was watching the woman’s eyes.
-They looked the same as the one’s that crowded round the fire when he woke in the middle of the night and saw the moon was full.
+But Buziba was watching the woman.
+Her eyes reminded him of the one’s that crowded round the fire when he woke in the middle of the night and saw the moon was full.

-‘Their loss.’
-The man returned his attention to his visitors.
 ‘I’m surprised you’re alive,’ said the skull faced man.
-‘Although judging by your condition it won’t be for long.
+‘Although judging by your situation it won’t be for long.
 What happened?
 You run out of balls?’

-Both the ‘Not Going Too Far’s’ hosts nearly fell off their seats when he said that, but after a bit, they managed to control their laughter, and the woman put her cards down.
+Both of the ‘Not Going Too Far’s’ hosts nearly fell off their seats laughing when he said that, but after a bit, they managed to control themselves.

-‘I want a word with what’s inside that castle.’
+‘I want a word with what’s in that castle,’ said Buziba.

 ‘Welcome then, if you’re going to war with it you’re a friend of mine.’
 The man grinned with teeth like metal.
 ‘I’m called me the Adversary.’

-The lacquer woman blew Buziba a kiss before turning to her companion.
+The red lacquered woman blew Buziba a kiss before turning to her companion.
 ‘If I win this round we keep them, lover.’